 Samling has spent much time and money on trials of native species.
-However, at the present time neither Samling nor - so it would appear - FDS, nor any other company in Sarawak, has obtained sufficient and reliable information on the economic use of Sarawak native species in ITP on mineral soils - let alone those on peat.
+However, at the present time neither Samling nor - so it would appear - FDS, nor any other company in Sarawak, has obtained sufficient and reliable information on the economic use of Sarawak native species in ITPs.